Abermule train collision: Collision

 Lewis assumed that because the express had apparently not reached Newtown, the two trains would cross at Newtown rather than Abermule, and he did not look at the tablet closely enough to see that it was the one for the Montgomery-Abermule section that had just been handed over by the driver of the stopping train.
 He crossed back to the down platform and, because the driver was oiling around the engine, handed the tablet back to the stopping train's fireman, who did not notice the error either.
 Lewis gave the "Right away" signal by hand.
 Jones, who was also on the down platform, assumed that the express had been delayed or held at Newtown for some reason.
 Rogers, who was still at the ground frame, assumed the same, because of Lewis's actions and because the frame was locked, and so he lowered the down advance starting signal.
 Lewis, Jones and Rogers did not realise the truth until the stopping train had already departed.

 The express was travelling at about 50 mph and the crew were about to begin slowing for the arrival at Abermule, when they saw the stopping train heading for them on the same track.
 Although they immediately braked, they could not stop in time.
 The crew of the stopping train did not appear to have seen them, because they continued to put on steam.
 The crew of the express were just able to jump clear in time, although they were both severely injured.
 Fifteen passengers, including a director of the railway, Lord Herbert Vane-Tempest, and the driver and fireman of the stopping train, were killed in the collision.

 After the crash, Driver Pritchard Jones of the express train was desperately concerned that he had made an error, until his fireman, Owen, retrieved both their own correct tablet for the section and the tablet for the Montgomery-Abermule section from the wreckage.
 The tablets were handed to the Traffic Controller for the Cambrian Railways, who had been travelling on the stopping train, and the Chief Traffic Inspector, who had been a passenger on the express.
 The Inspector (George) took the Montgomery-Abermule tablet on foot to Abermule station and replaced it in the correct machine in the presence of witnesses, to allow a breakdown train from Oswestry to reach the scene of the crash and assist with freeing the injured.

-The engines involved were 4-4-0 passenger locomotives.
+The engines involved were 4-4-0 passenger locomotives, no. 95 of the 94 Class was hauling the express from Aberystwyth, and no. 82 of the 61 Class was hauling the stopping train from Whitchurch.
 Both were reduced to wreckage and written off.
 There was severe telescoping of the passenger carriages, especially in the express train, which caused most of the casualties.
 This was apparently the result of the collision occurring on a slight curve, causing the buffers to be slightly misaligned, and allowing the fourth carriage of the express to override the buffers of the third.